ewelot/airtools/doc/manual-en.md

 \>=50 GB to serve for roughly 10-20 comet observations, based on 10-20 individual exposures each.
-If you intent to use the AIRTOOLS software regularly to analyze all your comet observations then you should create a much larger virtual hard diskAfter pressing the “Create” button the virtual machine is created.
+If you intent to use the AIRTOOLS software regularly to analyze all your comet observations then you should create a much larger virtual hard disk.
+After pressing the “Create” button the virtual machine is created.

 It is recommended to tweak some additional parameters for improved performance.
 Click the “Settings” button to access the following tabs:

-  - Tab System/Processor: increase number of CPU to \>=2 (up to number of physical cores minus one)
+  - Tab System/Processor: increase number of CPU to \>=2 (up to number of physical cores)
   - Tab Display/Screen: increase Memory to 64 MB
   - Tab USB: choose USB 3.0 Controller